App Volumes architecture

 - App Volumes Agent – can be enabled and installed during image creation.

-- App Volumes Database – is maintained and managed within the Horizon Control Plane.
+- App Volumes database – is maintained and managed within the Horizon Control Plane.

 - Azure Storage for App Volumes – An Azure storage account will be required to store the App Volumes packages.
 Azure private endpoint solution can access storage accounts and file shares securely.
 Azure private endpoint can be configured from the Horizon Universal Console for a storage account when deploying a new Horizon Edge or an existing Horizon Edge.
 Read more on App Volumes storage requirements within Horizon Cloud Service.